Epithelia are multiscale active liquid crystals

 Although inferring order from defects represents a consolidated strategy in liquid crystals science since the times of Georges Friedel~\cite{Friedel1922} $-$ who used it to decipher and classify phases such as nematic, cholesteric, and smectic $-$ this specific protocol, based on tracking the cells' longitudinal direction, becomes progressively less reliable as $p$ increases.
-To illustrate this issue we show in Fig.~\ref{Fig:fig1}b how applying the same protocol to a perfect honeycomb lattice can lead to the misdetection of a pair of $\pm 1/2$ nematic disclinations.
-This originates from the fact that, while regular hexagons are invariant under rotations by $60^{\circ}$, the orientation field constructed from the longitudinal direction of hexagonal cells cannot discriminate between the three equivalent directions defined by pairs of opposite vertices.
-Similarly, in Figs.~\ref{Fig:fig1}c and \ref{Fig:fig1}d we show how detecting an elementary hexatic diclination correctly yields a topological defect, but with incorrect winding number $s=1$.
+When applied to a perfect honeycomb lattice, for instance, the protocol leads to the misdetection of a pair of $\pm 1/2$ nematic disclinations (see Extended Data Fig.~E1).
+This ambiguity originates from the fact that, while regular hexagons are invariant under rotations by $2\pi/6$, the orientation field constructed from the longitudinal direction of hexagonal cells cannot discriminate between the three equivalent directions defined by pairs of opposite vertices.
+Similarly, in Fig.~\ref{Fig:fig1}b, we show how detecting an elementary hexatic disclination (with strength $s=\pm1/6$) correctly yields a topological defect, but with incorrect winding number $s=1$.

-To overcome this difficulty, here we introduce a generalized rank$-p$ shape tensor, able to capture arbitrary $p-$fold rotational symmetries, with $p$ any natural number.
-Given the polygonal contour of a cell, whose $V$ vertices have coordinates $\bm{r}_{i}=\{x_{i},y_{i}\}$ with respect to the cell's center of mass (Fig.~\ref{Fig:fig1}e), our generalized shape tensor can be defined as
+To overcome this limitation, we introduce a generalized rank$-p$ shape tensor, able to capture arbitrary $p-$fold rotational symmetries, with $p$ any natural number.
+Given the polygonal contour of a cell, whose $V$ vertices have coordinates $\bm{r}_{v}$ with respect to the cell's center (Fig.~\ref{Fig:fig1}c), our generalized shape tensor can be defined as